IsabelJoseph101/creating_gifs_with_python/README.md

 # image.image_sequences

-For this project i will be utlizing pillow to draw and create an animated gif.
+For this project i will be drawing a smiley face using Python and its Pillow library, and also transforming it into an animated gif.
 ![](smileyface.gif)